Chris Patrick (ice hockey): Hockey career

 Patrick joined the Washington Capitals as a scout in 2008 under then-general manager George McPhee.
 He was later promoted to director of player personnel by new general manager Brian MacLellan in 2014, and subsequently served as assistant general manager and associate general manager over the following ten years.
 Patrick's time as associate general manager saw him oversee analytics, player contract negotiations, and hockey operations, among other departments; he also worked alongside the staff of the Hershey Bears, aiding in the hiring processes of head coaches Todd Nelson and future Capitals head coach Spencer Carbery.
 Patrick won the Stanley Cup with Washington in 2018.

 On July 8, 2024, the Capitals promoted Patrick to general manager, succeeding MacLellan; however, MacLellan remained as president of hockey operations, with Patrick reporting directly to him.

 Personal life

 Patrick is a member of the Patrick family, dubbed "hockey's royal family."
 His great-grandfather Lester, great-granduncle Frank, granduncle Lynn, and cousin Craig are all members of the Hockey Hall of Fame, while his grandfather Muzz played for, coached, and served as general manager for the New York Rangers.
 His father Dick has been part of the Capitals organization since 1982, and has served as a minority owner, team chairman, and alternate governor; the Capitals' Stanley Cup victory in 2018 made Dick and Chris the sixth and seventh members of the family to win the Cup.

+Patrick is the brother-in-law of Texas Rangers general manager Chris Young, who is married to his sister Elizabeth.

 Patrick resides in Millersville, Maryland, with his wife Kelley and their four children.